nodiscc/xsrv/docs/installation/server-preparation.md

 1-∞ GB storage space for user data
 ```

-Use low power consumption components.
+Prefer low power consumption hardware.
 To increase availability, setup the BIOS to reboot after a power loss, setup an [UPS](https://en.wikipedia.org/wiki/Uninterruptible_power_supply), and/or multiple power supplies.

 ## Network